Dreams of the Deep

 Mara's Prospect

 The dock was manual.
 No guide rails, no automated grapple, just Caro on the approach thrusters lining the Paran up with a clamp that had been rebuilt at least twice from parts that didn’t match each other.
 The ship shuddered when the clamp engaged.
 Metal on metal, the sound traveling through the hull, and something in the dock structure groaned under the contact.
 Lev listened to the groan.
 Everything a station did was information.
-This one said the dock’s mounting frame was fatigued, which was probably true of every mounting frame on the station, which was probably something Breck knew and maintained and had been maintaining for years, which was probably why Breck hadn’t wanted them here.
+This one said the dock’s mounting frame was fatigued, which was probably true of every mounting frame on the station, which was probably something whoever maintained this station knew and had been living with for years, which was probably why they hadn’t wanted anyone here.

 The seal pressurized.
 Green on the board.
 He checked it against the external pressure reading because green on the board was the dock’s opinion and he wanted his own.
 The numbers agreed.
 He trusted the numbers more than the board but less than he would have trusted them on a station whose maintenance history he knew.